Parsa-Bagheri/vol-surface-explorer/README.md

 - Clean and filter options by strike price, expiration date, and option type
 - Visualize implied volatility surfaces in interactive 3D plots
 - **NEW**: Surface smoothing via interpolation for better visualization of illiquid data
+- **NEW**: Recompute implied volatility with the Black-Scholes model on demand

 ## Usage